-The overall goal of this initiative is to implement restorative practices in all schools, programs and offices within Baltimore City Schools in order to promote positive school and work climates which create optimal conditions for teaching and learning.
-For the purposes of this initiative, school climate is defined as those elements in a school that create an environment where everyone feels safe, supported, and respected; attends regularly; and participates in the learning process.
+To implement restorative practices in all schools, programs and offices within Baltimore City Schools in order to promote positive school and work climates which create the optimal conditions for teaching and learning.
+We define school climate as those elements in a school that create an environment where everyone feels safe, supported, and respected; attends regularly; and participates in the learning process.
 By creating a restorative practices district we will support effective leadership, positive relationships, engaging teaching and learning, and welcoming and safe environments which will improve outcomes for all students.